Kyle Davies (baseball): Somerset Patriots

 After sitting out the 2017 season, Davies signed with the Somerset Patriots of the Atlantic League of Professional Baseball on May 7, 2018.
 He became a free agent following the 2018 season.
 Davies went 6–8 with a 4.50 ERA in 21 starts, while also recording 90 strikeouts and one complete game in 104 innings.

 Lancaster Barnstormers

 On March 15, 2019, Davies signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 In 15 starts, he went 4–9 with a 4.44 ERA and 68 strikeouts.

 Personal life

 During the offseason, Davies works for his father's construction company.
 He currently resides in McDonough, Georgia.

 Kyle's younger brother Jake played baseball at Georgia Tech from 2009 to 2012.
 Jake was drafted by the Boston Red Sox in the 21st round (661st overall) of the 2012 Major League Baseball draft.
 He reached the Single–A New York–Penn League later that year, but was released in 2013.

 Davies was arrested in St. Petersburg, Florida after a baseball game on August 8, 2011, for disorderly intoxication.

+Davies is cousins and close personal friends with Nicholas Griswold.